Skip to main content

 Consumers must first contact the trader's customer service to solve their complaint.
 If they are unsuccessful, consumers can turn to an ADR body.

-The French government has made available an overview of all ADR bodies and a list of them categorised in 18 different economic sectors.
+The French government has made available a list of the ADR bodies categorised in 18 different economic sectors.

 Costs: ADR procedures are free of charge for consumers, but often not for traders.
 ADR bodies run by business associations often charge companies membership fees.